andreoxyz/uber-project/Backend/README.md

 Get the authenticated user's profile information.
 This endpoint requires authentication.

 #### Request
 No request body needed.
-Requires authentication token in headers.
+Requires authentication token in headers and cookie.

 #### Response